euan6/javascript-dsa/README.md

 ### Doubly Linked List

-Similar to the singly linked list, except this data structure has a refernce node to its previous and next element, meaning both of these need updated each time an element is added or removed.
+Similar to the singly linked list, except this data structure has a reference node to its previous and next element, meaning both of these need updated each time an element is added or removed.
 Again this has similar functions and the singly linked list such as: size(), getHeadValue(), getTailValue(), addAtHead(), addAtTail(), removeAtHead(), removeAtTail() and printList().

 ### Queue